KavrakiLab/robowflex/robowflex_dart/README.md

 ## OMPL Installation

-The DART module relies on recent versions of OMPL (> 1.5.0).
+The DART module relies on recent versions of OMPL (> 1.4.0).
-Either download the source into your local catkin workspace:
+If you are using an old OMPL (e.g., on Indigo), either download the source into your local catkin workspace:
 ```sh
 wget -O - https://github.com/ompl/ompl/archive/1.5.0.tar.gz | tar zxf -
 ```